Using Root Cause Analysis After a Cybersecurity Incident

 Cyberattacks happen.
 Data breaches occur.
 It’s often what you do following a breach that sets your future course.

-Getting to the Bottom of the Problem
+Using Root Cause Analysis to Get to the Bottom of the Problem

 Trying to make good cybersecurity decisions without sufficient information is a recipe for failure.
 A vital tool for proper incident response is Root Cause Analysis.
 According to the National Institute of Standards and Technology, enterprises must not only understand individual vulnerabilities but what ultimately causes them: